Make Up Products in Japan’s Drugstores (Part 3B)

 • White bottle – Moist for dry and sensitive skin (with double moisturising ingredients to provide high moisture effect)

-What other make up products in Japan’s Drugstore would you recommend? :) Tell us below or on our Facebook Page or Instagram.
-Moreover, bookmark this page > Overview Itinerary: Hokkaido and Tokyo (Winter/Spring 2016).
+What other makeup products in Japan’s Drugstore would you recommend? :) Let me know in the comment box below.
+For more tips for your Japan trip, bookmark this page: Overview Itinerary – Hokkaido and Tokyo (Winter/Spring 2016).

 1 thought on “Make Up Products in Japan’s Drugstores (Part 3B)”